msouppe/Ceph/paper/paper.md

 ![Automation workflow for Ceph experiment.](figures/workflow.png){#fig:workflow}

 In addition to the scripts to conduct the experiment, there are also other folders in the pipeline such as CBT, Ceph-ansible, Docker, and GENI.
-These folders indicate the different tools are being used throughout the experiment.
+These folders indicate different tools are being used throughout the experiment.
 The use of each tool will be further explained in their appropriate stages.

 ```{#lst:ceph_pop .bash caption="Contents of Ceph Popper repository."}
 Ceph-repo